akuny/akuny.github.io/_drafts/big-opinions.md

 });
 ```

-Yikes.
-Here, the anonymous callback function is doing quite a bit.
+Here, the anonymous callback function does quite a bit.